TheOdinProject/curriculum/web_development_101/installfest_prerequisites.md

 This will install Ubuntu and immediately transfer you into a bash environment right inside PowerShell.
 Follow the onscreen instructions to set up your username and password and you're good to go.

-### Step 3 (optional): Make it Easier to Find

-If you want to, you can pin a link to ubuntu.exe to your start menu or your desktop.
-You can also run it from inside PowerShell (you no longer need to be running as an Admin) or the old school Command Prompt by typing `wsl`.
-If you run wsl inside PowerShell or Command Prompt, you can exit it by typing `exit` with no arguments.
-This returns you back to the normal windows file system.

-### Step 4: Set up Symbolic Link
+### Step 3: Set up Symbolic Link

 Okay this is really important: **If you try to edit files inside of the Linux file system from windows apps they will disappear and potentially mess stuff up**.
 But this is easily avoided, and it even makes things better because you will be able to edit your files with your favorite windows editors and use your bash commands on them too!

-When ubuntu was set up, it mapped your windows file system to `/mnt` so that your `C` drive will be `/mnt/c` from inside wsl. so anything saved inside `/mnt/c` will be fair game.
+When Ubuntu was set up, your windows file system was mapped to `/mnt` in Ubuntu.
+This means that your C drives is actually `/mnt/c` inside wsl.
+Anything saved in `/mnt/c` is available to windows and linux and won't cause any problems.

 If you want to use your fancy windows editors, you will have to put your project files inside that directory, and if you want them to be easy to find from windows you will likely want them inside your user directories.
 I'm going to show you how to set up a symbolic link to make things really easy on you.

-#### Step 4.1: Create Directory for your Projects
+#### Step 3.1: Create Directory for your Projects

 You can choose to put your project files anywhere you want, but I'm going to assume you are cool like me and put a projects folder in your documents folder.
 From inside ubuntu type: